vue-styleguidist/vue-styleguidist/examples/basic/src/components/Modal/Readme.md

-Each example has its own state that you can access at the `state` variable and change with the `setState` function.
-Default state is `{}`.
+You can modify the code through the playground

     let isOpen = false;